appzmonster/fetch-interceptor/README.md

 export default CorrelationId;
 ```

 (3) Next, override the `async invoke` function of the `BaseInterceptor` class.
-Within the function, you will invoke the `async fetch` function of the base class (`super.fetch`) and return its response.
-The `async invoke` function is invoked when the request interceptor is activated.
+Inside the `async invoke` function, you need to invoke the `async fetch` function of the base class (`super.fetch`) and return its response.
+This `async invoke` function is invoked when the request interceptor gets to execute (activated) in an in-flight request.

 ```
 class CorrelationId :extends BaseInterceptor